8878 Construction Manager

-Education: An Associate’s degree is required.
+Education: An Associate’s degree in Construction, Project Management, or a related area is required.
 A Bachelor’s degree is preferred.

 Experience: At least four years of management experience in construction or building trades is required.
 Hands-on construction or building trades experience is required.
 Two years of business experience is preferred.

-Skills: Management skills, particularly in the ability to instruct others and delegate are required.
-Construction skills and the ability to understand other construction trades associated with managing a construction team are required.
+Skills: Management and administrative skills, particularly in the ability to instruct others and delegate are required.
+Construction skills and the ability to understand construction trades associated with managing a construction team are required.
 The ability to interpret blueprints, color schemes, sketches, and schematics is required.
 Computer literacy is required.
-Knowledge of the safe use of hazardous materials, cleaners, and chemicals common to the painting trade or other construction related solvents or adhesives is required.
+Knowledge of the safe use of hazardous materials, solvents, cleaners, adhesives, and chemicals common to construction work is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: The ability to lift and carry materials and equipment weighing up to fifty pounds on a frequent basis and up to one-hundred pounds on an occasional basis.
 A full range of physical motion is required in order to operate manual and electrically-powered tools, sprayers, and construction-related equipment.
 The ability to move throughout campus, including climbing stairs in all University buildings as well as ladders or scaffolding in order to supervise construction-related work is required.
 Work is performed indoors and out-of-doors, occasionally in environments that are dusty, noisy, or which could have work hazards.
 Near-vision acuity is required to inspect construction and repairs.
 The ability to read blueprints, building code manuals, and other similar documents is required.

-Other: The scope of the position requires exposure to and use of chemicals, solvents, cleaners, and adhesives common to construction work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
+Other: The scope of the position requires responding to construction emergencies or other unforeseen situations around-the-clock and work in the evenings and on weekends as needed during progress of construction projects.
+The scope of the position requires exposure to and use of chemicals, solvents, cleaners, and adhesives common to construction work that may be hazardous and/or cause injury if specific instructions regarding their mixture, use, and disposal/storage are not properly followed.
 A valid Missouri driver’s license is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Assists the Associate Director of Facilities Management in ensuring that all assigned in-house construction projects are implemented, scheduled, and completed utilizing a structurally sound and safe method and meets University and construction industry standards.
+1. Ensures that all assigned in-house construction projects are implemented, scheduled, and completed utilizing safe, structurally sound means and methods while meeting University and construction industry standards.

-2. Works with requesting departments to understand their construction and renovation needs by determining whether the project is within the scope of the CCT and subsequently providing an estimate.
+2. Works with requesting departments to understand their construction and renovation needs and determines whether the project is within the capability of the CCT and subsequently providing an estimate.

 3. Prepares and maintains required project documentation for each project undertaken by the CCT.